Episode II: Part II - The Case of the Menacing Notes

 “How long have I been out?”
 I asked, siting up and grabbing Becca’s hand.
 She had been patting my face and forehead with a moist rag, kneeling next to me as I lay flat on my back on her kitchen floor.

-“A couple of minutes," she answered in a frightened tone, her eyes darting anxiously around the kitchen.
+“About fifteen minutes," she replied, her eyes darting anxiously around the kitchen.

 I grabbed the corner of the kitchen counter and pulled myself upright, still a little woozy, my head feeling like it had been on the chisel end of a jackhammer.
 “What happened?”
-I asked, leaning over the kitchen sink, turning on the faucet and splashing more water on my face and the back of my neck.
+I asked, leaning over the kitchen sink.
+I turned the cold water handle, splashing water on my face and the back of my neck.

 “Some guy was hiding in one of the bedrooms.
 He came running out just as you turned around to leave; he hit you with some small, black object.
 Then he bolted out the front door.”

 I placed my hand on the back of my head.
 A small lump protruded just above the occipital bone.
 I grimaced when I put pressure on it.
-“Must have been a sap he hit me with.”
+“Must have been a sap.”

 “A what?”
 Becca asked.

 “A sap.
-It’s a short, weighted leather club.
+A short, weighted leather club.
 Did you get a look at him?”
 I asked, the lump on my head throbbing.

 “I didn’t see his face, Matt.
 He was wearing a mask, like one of those black ski masks.”

 I removed my cell phone from the inside pocket of my sports jacket and dialed 911.
-I shook my head in response to the usual slew of irrelevant questions from the emergency dispatcher, jumbled in with my report of what had happened.
-After identifying myself, she confirmed a detective would be dispatched.
+I sighed, shaking my head in response to the usual slew of irrelevant questions from the emergency dispatcher, stirred in with my report of what had happened.
+After identifying myself and the location a final time, she confirmed a detective would be dispatched.
 “MPD is on the way,” I told Becca.”

 “Can I get you anything, Matt? she asked.